aerogear/aerogear-unifiedpush-server/website/docs/server_sdk.md

 ## Senders
 ### JavaSender
  - AEROGEAR-10139

 ### Node Sender
- ### Node Sender

-The _UnifiedPush Server_ supports a Node Sender API.This version of the sender is compatible with the 1.1x series of the UnifiedPush Server.
+The _UnifiedPush Server_ supports a Node Sender API.
+This version of the sender is compatible with the 1.1x series of the UnifiedPush Server.

 #### Getting Started